emmajhudgins/emmajhudgins.github.io/publications.md

 **Presentations**

 * **Hudgins, E.J.**, Liebhold, A. M., & Leung B. Comparing generalized to customized models for United States invasive forest pests.
+Presented at the Quebec Centre for Biodiversity Science Symposium, December 12th, 2018 (Regional Conference - Graduate work).

+* **Hudgins, E.J.**, Liebhold, A. M., & Leung B. Comparing generalized to customized models for United States invasive forest pests.
 Presented at the Ecological Society of America Annual Meeting, August 8th, 2018.
-(Regional Conference - Graduate work).
+(International Conference - Graduate work).

 * **Hudgins, E.J.**.
 Optimal control of the spread of invasive forest pests in the United States.
 Presented at the Mathematics of Biological Systems Management conference, University of Melbourne, April 6th, 2018.
 (International conference – Graduate work)